Association for Women in Communications: Women in Communications

 In 1972, Theta Sigma Phi was renamed to Women in Communications, Inc. (WICI).
 That year, the organization also voted to admit men into membership.
 In 1973, Women in Communications created an awards program (later named the Clarion Awards) to recognize excellence in communications.
 A new monthly, National Newsletter joined The Matrix in recording the group's news.
 WICI joined the national ERA coalition to fight the mounting opposition to the Equal Rights Amendment.

-In 1979, WICI united with 11 communications organizations to found the First Amendment Congress, which works to preserve First Amendment rights.
+In 1979, WICI united with eleven communications organizations to found the First Amendment Congress, which works to preserve First Amendment rights.
 WICI increasingly defended the freedoms of speech and the press.
 Leaders protested the news blackout during the invasion of Grenada and spoke out to Congress against proposed changes to the Freedom of Information Act.
 More than 100 chapters organized congressional letter-writing campaigns.
 WICI joined the National Committee on Pay Equity and awarded Rep. Mary Rose Oakar of Ohio an honorary membership because of her leadership on the issue.

-In early 1988, the WICI Board of Directors moved the group's headquarters to Arlington, Va., just outside Washington, DC, to be closer to the seat of government.

-Membership peaked in the mid-1980s at around 13,000, and by 1995 the organization had around 8,000 members and significant debt.
+In early 1988, the WICI Board of Directors moved the group's headquarters to Arlington, Virginia, just outside Washington, DC, to be closer to the seat of government.
+Membership peaked in the mid-1980s at around 13,000; by 1995 the organization had reduced to around 8,000 members and significant debt.

 WICI leaders instituted the Rising Star Award in 1990 for outstanding student members.
 Laura Glad, of California State University at Fullerton, was the first recipient.
 WICI delegates voiced support for the Civil Rights Act, which President Bush signed in 1991, and the Family and Medical Leave Act, which President Clinton signed in 1993.
 The end of the year saw a new partnership emerge between WICI and Capital Cities/ABC Inc. on its "Stop Sexual Harassment" campaign.

 Association for Women in Communications

-In 1996 WICI was dissolved, and the organization was renamed to the Association for Women in Communications.
+In 1996 WICI was dissolved, and the organization was renamed the Association for Women in Communications.
 At that time, management of the organization was handed to a management firm, and finances stabilized under the new board and organization.
 The current firm is Club Management Services in Springfield, Missouri.
-The nonprofit AWC Matrix Foundation was established in 1998 as the educational affiliate.
+The nonprofit AWC Matrix Foundation was established in 1998 as an educational affiliate.

-The mission of the AWC Matrix Foundation, founded in 1997, is to promote the advancement of women in the communications profession by providing funds for education, research and publications.
-It carries out its educational and charitable goals in cooperation with the Association for Women in Communications.